 Alibaba Cloud OSS:

-Object storage services compatible with the S3 protocol (for example, Huawei OBS and Google GCS):
+Object storage compatible with the S3 protocol (for example, Huawei OBS, Google GCS, and Tencent Cloud COS):

-Before you select a backup media, you can run the test_io_device command in the ob_admin tool to verify whether the I/O interfaces and I/O permissions provided by the backup media meet the requirements for backup and restore.
-You can also run the io_adapter_benchmark command in the ob_admin tool to view the read and write performance between an OBServer node and the backup media, which can be used as a reference for backup performance.
-For more information about the test_io_device and io_adapter_benchmark commands, see test_io_device and io_adapter_benchmark.
+When selecting a backup medium, you can use the test_io_device command in the ob_admin tool to verify whether the I/O interface and current I/O permissions provided by the backup medium meet the requirements of backup and restore operations.
+Additionally, you can use the io_adapter_benchmark command in the ob_admin tool to view the read and write performance of the OBServer node to the backup medium, which serves as a reference for backup performance.
+For detailed information and usage instructions of the test_io_device and io_adapter_benchmark commands, see test_io_device and io_adapter_benchmark.

 Directory structure